visual-assault/visual-assault.github.io/raspec-impreza.md

 Email me at
 [raspec@visual-assault.org](mailto:raspec@visual-assault.org?subject=RASpec Sale Inquiry)
-to make and offer, schedule a viewing or to ask questions.
+to make an offer, schedule a viewing or to ask questions.

 Serious buyers only, please.